 The name may be deceptive, but seed potatoes aren't actually seeds.
 Seed potatoes are tubers that you can plant to grow new potatoes.
 Plant seed potato tubers in full sun, in early spring.
 Different from other veg species, potatoes actually tolerate a little frost.
 Fernhill offers many different seed potatoes to choose from, like Duke of York, Kestrel, Golden Wonder, Setanta and Home Guard.
 Discover our selection's main purpose.
 Some seed potatoes are best for salads, others for boiling.
-If you have any questions about our seed potatoes, please contact us.

 When to plant seed potatoes?

 There are three variations of potato seeds.
 Make sure you plant the potato seeds at the right time.